Our Review Process

 Sugary treats, baked goods, sweets, sweetened beverages, and fruit juices should be avoided at all costs.
 It is not permissible to substitute jaggery or honey for sugar in this recipe.
 Avoid eating parathas, naans, and chapatis that are produced from refined white flour since they are high in sugar.
 Samosas, tikkis, namkeens, and other fried and greasy snack foods are not permitted in this category.
 Use of ghee should not be overdone.
 Limit your intake to 1-2 teaspoons per day.
 Also know about Indian diabetes diet.

 Foods with a medium or low glycemic index should be chosen.
 Fresh veggies and fruits should be consumed at all times.
 When cooking a meal, use less salt than you would normally.
 Roasting and boiling vegetables are the most effective methods of reducing overall calorie intake.
 Toned milk and milk products should always be available.
 Keep your meal quantities under control and do not push yourself beyond your comfort zone.
 Drink vegetable juice that has not been filtered to gain extra fiber.
 Include all of the above-mentioned meals and do not leave any out.
 Make sure to drink plenty of fluids throughout the day.
 Continuous glucose monitoring of your blood sugar levels.
-Know about Indian breakfast for diabetes .
+Know about How you can control diabetes with Indian Diet Plans .

 This website's content is provided only for educational reasons and is not meant to be a replacement for professional medical advice.
 Due to individual differences, the reader should contact their physician to decide whether the material is applicable to their case.